 The floor will close to guests 20 minutes before the show starts so you’ll have time to go to the restroom and get to your seats.

-About the Jurassic World Live Tour: the Main Show
+Jurassic World Live Tour Reviews: The Main Show

-The storyline of the Jurassic World Live Tour centers on Jeanie, a Troodon dinosaur, and Dr. Kate Walker, her trainer and a scientist herself.
-Dr. Walker created a device that goes atop Jeanie’s head and transmits what she is feeling, which the evil guys from Ingen definitely want and try to get throughout the live show.
+The story line of the Jurassic World Live Tour centers on Jeanie, a Troodon dinosaur, and Dr. Kate Walker, her trainer and a scientist herself.
+Dr. Walker creates a device that goes atop Jeanie’s head and transmits what she is feeling, which the evil guys from Ingen want and try to get throughout the live show.

 I took kids ages 8-12 and all of them loved it.
 They got the gist of the storyline, which I don’t think younger kids will understand.
 But younger kids also won’t care because the show has big, lifesize, and live dinosaurs so really, what’s better than that?